johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * All this might seem inconvenient but the people who made IOTA had a very good reason for building the system this way.
 * In order to make your addresses invulnerable to quantum computers the Winternitz One-Time Signature is used to create addresses.
 * So when quantum computers become more capable and can calculate the private key for any given address on other distributed ledgers, your IOTA's will be safe.
-* The cost for this protection is the inconvenience of having to inclued a transaction in your signed bundle which moves your remaining (unspent) balance to a new address.
+* The cost for this protection is the inconvenience of having to included a transaction in your signed bundle which moves your remaining (unspent) balance to a new address.

 #### Reference Materials
 * The best IOTA Playlist ever [is found here](https://www.youtube.com/playlist?list=PLmL13yqb6OxdIf6CQMHf7hUcDZBbxHyza)